kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 - The related datasets are Cifar10/100 and ImageNet.
 The corresponding task is Image-Classification.

 -  In this project, I proposed several cheap operations, based on an extremely idea, to modify the target model MobileNetV2 / 3.
 Through the modifications, the accuracy of the top 1 of the classification task on the Cifar 100 can be increased maximum by 2.42%, and the parameter cost can be simultaneously reduced by up to 47%.
-For the same task on ImageNet, my modification to MobileNetV3 can also bring performance improvements.
+For the same task on ImageNet, my modification to MobileNetV3 can also bring performance improvements while the costs slightly reduced.

 ## Environment